Time-Tracking Tools for Freelancers

 - Automatic idle detection to autocorrect records if you leave it running

-- Various reports and statistics to help you analyse your productivity
+- Various reports and statistics to help you analyze your productivity

 - Availability on various platforms, including Windows, Android, iOs, macOS, and Linux